ibm-messaging/mq-metric-samples/TUNING.md

 restart.
 Check that the configured reply queues, whether model or local queues, have `DEFPSIST(NO)`.

 ## Dividing the workload
-One further approach that you might like to consider, though I wouldn't usually recommend it, is to have two or more collectors running against the same queue manager.
+One further approach that you might like to consider, though I wouldn't recommend it, is to have two or more collectors running against the same queue manager.
 And then configure different sets of queues to be monitored.
 So a collector listening on port 9157 might manage queues A*-M*, while another collector on port 9158 monitors queues N*-Z*.
 You would likely need additional configuration to reduce duplication of other components, for example by using the `jobname` or `instance` as a filter element on dashboard queries, but it might be one way to reduce the time taken for a single scrape.

 ## Very slow queue managers
 The collectors wait for a short time for each response to a status request.
 If the timeout expires with no expected